Advice for Looking Your Best at Your Next Family Photography Session

 Let’s say your child really doesn’t want to smile or maybe you don’t either?
 That’s fine.
 People often think they have to smile to look good in a picture.
 I feel that it is more important to engage with one another and let smiles come naturally.
-If they don’t, I have numerous pictures on the walls of the studio showing children not smiling that look wonderful.
-In fact sometimes I will tell people not to smile and instead of going for a happy upbeat moment we can get a lovely photograph of you and your family in an intimate moment.
+If they don’t, I have numerous images on the walls of the studio showing children not smiling that look beautiful.
+In fact, sometimes I will tell people not to smile, and instead of going for a happy, upbeat moment we can get a lovely photo of you and your family in an intimate moment.
 On occasion, what happens is that while trying not to smile people will involuntarily laugh or grin and snap, we just got a good picture.

 What to Wear

-Be certain not to schedule your photography session around a young child’s nap or bedtime as they might get cranky.
+Be sure not to schedule your photography session around a young child’s nap or bedtime as they might get cranky.
 The night before your photography session try to get some decent sleep so that your eyes and skin look good.
 Also, have something to eat before.
-You will be standing in the lights for an hour or more and it is a good idea to not be hungry.
+You will be standing in the lights for an hour or more, and it is a good idea not to be hungry.
 Feel free bring a snack for the little ones.
-For the young ones it usually takes them about 10 to 20 minutes to lose complete interest in the session so a break with a snack might be in order for them at some point during the session.
+For the young ones it usually takes them about 10 to 20 minutes to lose complete interest in the session so a break with a snack might be for them at some point during the session.